isabella232/dotnet-smsnotifications/readme.md

 }
 ```

-There is a few things here, first I want to reach to "Start" and "Stop" keyword, the unstop command kicks in if you start en then send in stop, then you need to send unstop to reanble sms from that number.
+There are a few things to mention here.
+Firstly I wanted to reach the "Start" and "Stop" keyword, the unstop command kicks in if you start, then send a stop message.
+If this happens you'll need to send an unstop message to re-enble sms from that number.
-In the start command I check that the subscriber doesnt exist, if it does not add it to the database, and finally send out the welcome message.
-I opted for sending the message even if the subscriber exists since its a command the progtram still understands. **One Gotcha here, we send you the number with out + in e 164 format, but we require you to send it with a + to make sure its a country code hence the var fromNumber = "+" + model.From.Endpoint;**
+In the start command I checked to make sure that the subscriber didn't already exist, if they are not already in the database I added them and then finally sent out the welcome message.
+I opted for sending the message even if the subscriber exists, since its a command the program still understands. **One Gotcha here, we send you the number with out + in e 164 format, but we require you to send it with a + to make sure its a country code hence the var fromNumber = "+" + model.From.Endpoint;**

-I also wanted to support stop to remove yourself and also provide somewhat meaningful feedback if you send in something we dont under stand.
+I also wanted to support stop so that people could remove themselves and also provide somewhat meaningful feedback if something was sent in that we didn't understand.

 ### Subscriber data class
-The subscriber data class serveres to keep track of the peole that sends in a start sms, its using Entity framework adn in the github repo you will also see that a scafolded the whole class to provide the club with a crude admin of subscribers.
+The subscriber data class keeps track of the people that send in a start SMS, it's using Entity framework.
+In the github repo you will also see that I scafolded the whole class to provide the club with a crude admin of subscribers.

 *Susbscriber.cs*
 ```csharp